 Complete as many of the parts of the four problems below as you can.
 Show your work and fully explain all of your answers.
 You may either type your solutions and print them to a PDF file, or write them by hand and scan them to a PDF file.
-Submit your solutions by uploading that PDF file along with your Online Application.
+Submit your solutions by uploading that PDF file along with your online application.

-These problems are intentionally challenging and you are not expected to solve them all completely.
+Some of these problems are intentionally challenging and you are not expected to solve them all completely.
 They are designed to give you the chance to demonstrate how you wrestle with mathematical problems.
 Partial solutions and observations should be submitted in the event that you do not find a complete solution.
 All work should be entirely your own.
 You should not discuss the problems with anyone else, whether online or in person.

 The problems are listed below.
 A printable PDF version of the test is also available.

 The Walrus Ice Cream shop offers six distinct flavors of ice cream, arranged side by side in the display case.
 Walrus wishes to make the store look different from day to day by rearranging the order of the flavors.
 To avoid the nasty ice crystals that form when opening and closing the case, Walrus consults the company Scrambler.
 At the start of each day, their machines refill the six flavors in the following specific order: chocolate, strawberry, vanilla, pistachio, coffee, and blueberry.
 They have buttons on the side which can be used to rearrange the flavors according to specific internal mechanisms called moves.
 Scrambler offers three different products: the Juggler, the Frogger, and the Whirligig, each with its own set of moves.
 All three are described in their online simulator here:

 Walrus is debating which product to purchase.
 To get more information on the subtle differences between Scrambler's products, Walrus schedules a meeting with their sales rep, Eggbeater.

 Walrus: "So how exactly do we use these?"